RoboMemory: A Brain-inspired Multi-memory Agentic Framework for Interactive Environmental Learning in Physical Embodied Systems: Experiments

-\subsubsection{Benchmarks}
+\subsection{Benchmarks}

-To evaluate the task planning ability of RoboMemory, we select a subset of the EB-ALFRED benchmark from EmbodiedBench\cite{yang2025embodiedbench}.
-We selected the Base and Long subsets because they aim to test the agent's planning ability.
-The Base and Long subset comprises 100 tasks for complex long-term embodied tasks.
-The EB-ALFRED environment provides a visually-grounded operational setting that closely mimics real-world conditions (see appendix \ref{sec:add_env_set} for environment details), enabling direct comparison with established baselines.
+To evaluate RoboMemory's task planning ability, we select a subset of the EmbodiedBench EB-ALFRED and EB-Habitat benchmark \citep{yang2025embodiedbench}.
+We select the Base and Long subsets because they aim to test the agent's planning ability.
+The Base and Long subsets of the two benchmarks comprise 200 tasks for complex embodied tasks.
+The EB-ALFRED and EB-Habitat benchmarks provide a visually grounded operational setting that closely mimics real-world conditions (see Appendix~\ref{sec:add_env_set} for environment details), enabling direct comparison with established baselines.
+We set temperature = 0 to avoid randomness during the experiment, aligning with the EmbodiedBench setting.
+Each task is executed once.
+Moreover, we set up an environment to test the interactive environmental learning ability of RoboMemory in the real world.

-Additionally, we have also evaluated RoboMemory's capabilities on the EB-Habitat benchmark \cite{yang2025embodiedbench}.
-For detailed results, please refer to Appendix \ref{sec:add_exp}.

-Moreover, we set up a real-world environment to test the lifelong learning ability of RoboMemory in the real world.